Student Opportunities

 OREA Scholarship: The Oregon Retired Educators Association Memorial Fund scholarship has traditionally awarded one of their $1,000 scholarships for graduate students to an OSU student.

-Josephine Zimmerman Gerontology Fellowship: Administered by the College of Health and Human Sciences, this scholarship is for graduate students who have U.S. citizenship and are concentrating on gerontology.
-Preference given to students with prior work-related experience and evidence of financial need.
-For more information, contact Rena Thayer.
+Josephine Zimmerman Gerontology Fellowship: Administered by the College of Health, this scholarship is for graduate students who have U.S. citizenship and are concentrating on gerontology.
+Preference is given to students with prior work-related experience and evidence of financial need.
+Visit graduate fellowships for more information.

 Academic Opportunities